sridhar02/nextjs-sanity-landing-page/README.md

 # Landing page

-A simple landing page built on nextjs with sanity as backend.
+A simple landing page built on Nextjs with sanity as backend.

 The project has been hosted in the following places and their links: